lkubb/dooti/README.rst

 * The CLI interface is very spartan currently, including not being very talkative and not catching exceptions.
 * The designated handler has to be installed before running the command for this to work at all.
 * Setting some URL scheme handlers (especially for http) might cause a prompt.
+* Setting some file extension handlers might be restricted (especially html seems to fail silently).

 Installation
 ------------